gfendres/viper/README.md

 The `Contract` is a file which will have the `Protocols` which each part will communicate with each other.
 All the communication is based on `Protocols`, following the `Protocol Oriented Programming`.
 The exciting part of the `Contract` is that you have all the `Protocols` here, having a big picture of how it behaves.

-It is the first file to code, defining what the components will implement and how the will be related.
+**It is the first file to code, defining what the components will implement and how the will be related.**
+*Following the Protocol Oriented Proggramming which says that you first have to think about the `Protocols` and later the `classes`*

 ```swift
 protocol TracksPresenting: class {